Jason-D123/comp122-s23/syllabus.md

 Each deliverable has a defined "Due-date".
 It is your responsibility to manage your time effectively to ensure your work is submitted correctly by the defined due-date.
 The Professor maintains a copy of your repository as it existed at that point in time.
 It is this copy of your repository that is graded.

 Any additional updates to your repository are considered late and will _not_ be automatically graded.
-A student may request an accommodation for the Professor to grade additional information that exists in the repository as part of the grading process.
+A student may request an accommodation from the Professor to grade additional information that exists in the repository as part of the grading process.
 If such a request is honored, which is at the discretion of the Professor, it is subject to a penalty.
 Penalties increase based upon two factors:

-  1. the amount of time passed since the assigned due date
+  * the amount of time passed since the assigned due date
-  1. the frequency in which a student requests an accommodation for late submissions
+  * the frequency in which a student requests an accommodation for late submissions

 To make such a late submission request, the student must:
-  * must contact the professor via his Slack DM channel
+  1. must contact the professor via his Slack DM channel
-  * must provide their github account name
+  1. must provide their github account name
-  * must provide the assignment id
+  1. must provide the assignment id
-  * must provide a reason why the request should be honored.
+  1. must provide a reason why the request should be honored.

 Obviously such requests need to be made by the student as soon as possible.
 Note that no deliverable may be more than 7 calendar days late.

 ### Regrading Requests
-Any student who believes that an error was made in grading on one of their assignment may request a regrade.
+Any student who believes that an error was made in grading one of their assignment may request a regrade.
 Such a regrade request _must_ be made within 7 calendar days after the associated grade report has been provided.

 To make such a regrade request, the student must:
-  * must contact the professor via his Slack DM channel
+  1. must contact the professor via his Slack DM channel
-  * must provide their github account name
+  1. must provide their github account name
-  * must provide the assignment id
+  1. must provide the assignment id
-  * must provide specific information about the error that was made
+  1. must provide specific information about the error that was made

-Note that no regrade request made more than 7 calendar days will be honored.
+Note that a regrade request made more than 7 calendar days will not be honored.